 Crows Landing is a tiny town located in the state of California.
 With a population of 322 people and just one neighborhood, Crows Landing is the 816th largest community in California.

-Because occupations involving physical labor dominate the local economy, Crows Landing is generally considered to be a blue-collar town.
-72.73% of the Crows Landing workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Crows Landing is a blue-collar town, with 72.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Crows Landing is a town of farmers, fishers, or foresters, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Crows Landing who work in farm management occupations (47.47%), office and administrative support (11.11%), and management occupations (9.09%).

 And if you like science, one thing you'll find is that Crows Landing has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.